What is the Statute of Limitations in Virginia for Medical Malpractice?

 When you hire us as your attorneys, we will make sure a lawsuit is filed before the deadline.

-How Do You Know If You Have a Case for Medical Malpractice?
+How Do You Know If You Have a Medical Malpractice Case?

 When you see a medical professional, you expect that the people you entrust your life to will ensure you receive the proper care.